joma74/acc-natours/docs/TestcafeScreenshot.md

 _5.5_ _P.S.1 There are Chromium Issues about this that are all turned down with 'wont fix'.
 See https://crbug.com/761136 for example._

 _5.6_ _P.S.2 I observed the same behaviour as above when using the option 'Capture full size screenshot' inside Chrome.
 As being not documented, or at least not able without digging deeper, i presume that 'Capture full size screenshot' internally uses `setDeviceMetricsOverride`_

+_5.7_ _P.S.3 Only when hardware accleration in chrome is set to off, are screenshots returned reliable(else transparent image) and with the intended height(sic!)_

 Workaround i found is only by refactoring the app's css to grind all `vh` values over one single css variable.
 So i made a special css variable `--vh`, which, by default, get's a aliased value of 'the real `1vh`'&copy;&reg;